A Quick Guide on Employment Standards Act in Ontario

 The Common Law Notice

 In Canada, government legislation – like the ESA – is not the only source of laws.
-Laws can also be developed within the common law through decisions made by judges.
+Decisions made by judges can develop laws within the common law.

-The entitlement includes either reasonable notice that they will be terminated or it can be pay in lieu of notice.
-Every non-unionized employee in Ontario, by default, has the common law notice within their employment contract.
+The entitlement includes either notice or pay in lieu of notice.
+In conclusion, every non-unionized employee in Ontario, by default, has the common law notice within their employment contract.

-It can be replaced, however, by including an enforceable “termination clause” in the employee’s contract.
+Including a termination clause in an employee’s contract can replace the need for firing them.
 The question may become: “is my termination clause enforceable?”
 An employment lawyer can help you determine whether the clause is enforceable or not.

 If you are looking for more information or have additional questions, please do not hesitate to contact us.
 We will be happy to discuss your matter over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.